elliotclowes/learnt.me/Various Notes/Yearly Notes (Private)/2024-25 Autumn Plan.md

 			- Twilight
 			- Good Will Hunting
 			- When Harry Met Sally
+	- **Christmas**
+		- More Huel’s in lead up.
+		- Plan books
+			- Village Christmas book.
+The thin one with kids playing in snow on the cover.
 	- **TV**
 		- [ ] Stranger Things
 		- [ ] Gilmore Girls